By the Staff of International Living Australia

 “When I first decided to move to Bali I went all the way around the island on a motorbike,” says Shirley.
 “I finally settled on Canggu because it was a bit rural and off-the-beaten-track, removed from the main tourist centres.”

-She finds that almost everything costs much less in Bali than it does back home.
-“I generally allow myself about $1,000 per month for my motorbike, food, clothes and incidental expenses,” says Shirley.
+Shirley finds that almost everything costs much less in Bali than it does back home.
+“I generally allow myself about $1,000 per month for my motorbike, food, clothes and incidental expenses,” she says.
 “That’s a whole lot less than I spend in Australia.”

 Healthcare in Bali has improved in recent years and Shirley wouldn’t hesitate to seek medical care in Bali if she needed it, but she maintains insurance through Allianz—which costs her about $800 per year—and recommends any other expat to do the same.